ravimaddi/ravimaddi/README.md

 ### Hi there,👋 this is Ravi Maddi :smile:

-A Polyglot Developer with a core foucs on web and mobile application development.
+A Polyglot Developer with a core focus on web and mobile application development.
 I enjoy coding and love to build high performant scalable software systems.

 ### Connect with me: